 HOW TO OBSERVE #NationalTapDanceDay

-Share your favorite tap dance experiences.
-Who is your favorite tap dancer?
-Let us know by using #NationalTapDanceDay to post on social media.
+Let us know how you celebrate by using #NationalTapDanceDay to post on social media.

 NATIONAL TAP DANCE DAY HISTORY

-The brainchild of Carol Vaughn, Nicola Daval, and Linda Christensen, National Tap Dance Day was first presented to U.S. Congress on February 7, 1989, and was signed into American Law by President George.
-H.W.
-Bush on November 8, 1989.
-The one-time official observance was on May 25, 1989.
-May 25 is the birthday of Bill “Bojangles” Robinson, a significant contributor to tap dance born in 1878.
+On February 7, 1989, Congress reviewed a request for National Tap Dance Day.
+Carol Vaughn, Nicola Daval and Linda Christensen, all tap dancers and enthusiasts, brainstormed the idea for legislation while Christensen attended George Washington University.
+The bill came to fruition when President George H.W.
+Busch signed it into law on November 8, 1989.
+The law created a one-time official observance on May 25, 1989, the anniversary of Bill “Bojangles” Robinson, a significant contributor to tap dance born in 1878.
 The observance has continued to be celebrated each year on May 25th.